esbmc/esbmc-ai/website/content/_index.md

 toc: false
 ---

-> [!NOTE]
-> These docs are going a major reconstruction, so they are outdated.
-Don't use them.

 ESBMC-AI is an Automated Program Repair Platform that allows for quick and fast development of automated program repair methods.
 ESBMC-AI provides useful functionality abstraction layers for interacting with Large Language Models, source code, and external tools (such as test-suites).